 The NSF S-STEM grant will be used to investigate how student involvement in science-centric civic engagement activities embedded within STEM courses might contribute to increased retention in STEM disciplines, as well as increased dedication to civic responsibility.
 It will also provide scholarship dollars for STEM students from rural areas.

 “The team had an innovative idea in their choice to examine the role of civic engagement in developing the identity of student scientists.
 By infusing civic responsibility within the STEM curriculum, this grant will allow our students to see themselves as engaged, problem-solving scientists who are ready to take on challenges while advancing science and the common good,” said Dr. Alden Stout, associate vice president for academic affairs and grants director.

-Members of the S-STEM grant team include Dr. Anni Moore, principle investigator and assistant professor of biology; Dr. Mitch Keller, co-principle investigator and assistant professor of mathematics; Dr. Brian McFarland, co-principle investigator and associate professor of chemistry; Dr. Valerie Hennings, co-principle investigator and associate professor of political science; and Mr. Randy Campbell, senior personnel and professor of computer science.
+Members of the S-STEM grant team include Dr. Anni Moore, principal investigator and assistant professor of biology; Dr. Mitch Keller, co-principal investigator and assistant professor of mathematics; Dr. Brian McFarland, co-principal investigator and associate professor of chemistry; Dr. Valerie Hennings, co-principal investigator and associate professor of political science; and Mr. Randy Campbell, senior personnel and professor of computer science.